Bushfighter

 ### Swift Alacrity

 Starting at 3rd level, your swiftness and agility allow you to move quickly and act decisively.
-After damaging a creature with a weapon attack, you can use your bonus action to take either the Disengage, Hide, or Scout action.
+After hitting a creature with a weapon attack, you can use your bonus action to take either the Disengage, Hide, or Scout action.

 ### Ability Score Improvement